Last updated on March 15th, 2025 at 08:07 pm

 CHEF BING PIZZA

 Then we got Chef Bing Pizza in Bangkok.
-First opened around 2019 serving up NYC pizzas in the Khao San Road neighborhood.
+First opened around 2019, serving up NYC pizzas in the Khao San Road neighborhood.
 He has recently moved to the Lumphini area, very close to central Sukhumvit Road.

 I learned about the chef from watching Mark Wien’s videos.

 The chef has a New York City pedigree.
 And he is a real chef.
-After working in top-notch restaurant kitchens for a while he eventually returned home to Thailand.
+After working in top-notch restaurant kitchens for a while, he eventually returned home to Thailand.
 Where he taught himself to make New York City style pizzas.

 This reminds me of the story of Mark Iacono, a master pizzaiolo and owner of one of the most famous pizza restaurants in Brooklyn called Lucali.
 And I wish Chef Bing achieves the same level of success here in Thailand

 His pizza has a very good char to it.
 Every bite I took there was a snap and a crunch, the cheese and the sauce, oh man!
-He had done NYC pizza justice and I am so proud he’s in Bangkok!
+He had done NYC pizza justice and I am so ecstatic he’s in Bangkok!

 PIZZAS IN THAILAND TODAY